 "Why is the Free Pass Project called a project?"

 The original, and still true, reason is that all of us are collaborators on this creative, community, adventure.
 It is an active and fluid, potentially long term, social practice experiment.
 For folks who are participating, it is your art project.
 Also, there are many avenues and ways to collaborate, now, and in the future.
 An improvised free pass song!

 "Where did the Free Pass Project start?"

 I am the lead artist, and am based in New England.
-The entire idea of this as a community art project, and the first draft launch, happened in about a week in January of 2014.
-During the early part of the year hundreds of Free Pass tokens were sent out to 'free pass ambassadors' to get started in their communities.
-Tokens are in at least 14 states, to date.
+The entire idea of this as a community art project, and the first draft launch, happened in about a week a few years ago.
+Hundreds of Free Pass tokens were sent out to 'free pass ambassadors' to get started in their communities.

-Some photos to date are on the Facebook page.
-Take some time to scroll through Posts to Page, and the page feed.
+The first months of this interactive, public, art project are archived on the Facebook page.
+Take some time to scroll through posts and the page feed.
 Other stories recounted by you are on the site, here.

-As the lead artist I am still involved in making Free Pass tokens in community gatherings, distributing them, participating as a ‘free passer’, and the slow build of social media participation.
-I’m also working towards collaborations with community organizations, other artists, scientists and educators.
+As the lead artist I am still involved in making Free Pass tokens, distributing them, participating as a ‘free passer’, and the slow build of social media participation.
+I also work towards collaborations with community organizations, other artists, scientists and educators.

 Have fun.
 Keep in touch.
 Be an artist.
 Change the world.